hedscan/flickr_scraper/README.md

 ### Requirements

-Python 3.7 or later with all of the `pip install -U -r requirements.txt` packages including:
+Python 3.7.x or 3.8.x with all of the `pip install -U -r requirements.txt` packages including:

 - `flickrapi`